Emotions are…complicated

 Current research topics.

-Ongoing work in our lab is examining the types of emotion regulation strategies that people use in naturalistic contexts, what emotions underlie feeling more or less “certain” about a moral judgment, whether adopting a curious mindset can decrease negative emotions, and identifying the emotional and linguistic predictors of close/supportive friendship.
+Ongoing work in our lab is examining the types of emotion regulation strategies that people use in naturalistic contexts, what emotions underlie feeling more or less “certain” about a moral judgment, how emotions influence memory for complex social interactions, and identifying the emotional and linguistic predictors of close/supportive friendship.

 Emotion in naturalistic contexts